 Hotel tips for Rothenburg ob der Tauber: these hotels are a good starting point for your explorations

-Hotel Eisenhut (advertising link) Important: The webinar and Website Master Class are in German language!: Comfortable hotel in historical walls, next to Käthe Wolfahrts Christmas Village.
+Hotel Eisenhut (advertising link): Comfortable hotel in historical walls, next to the Käthe Wohlfahrts Christmas Village.
 With garden, terrace and restaurant.

-Castle Hotel (advertising link) Important: The webinar and Website Master Class are in German language!: Historical house from the 13th century.
+Burghotel (advertising link): Historical house from the 13th century.
 Quiet location on the edge of the old town, with a view of the Tauber Valley from the breakfast room and some rooms.
 The hotel has a wellness area and a restaurant with terrace and rose garden.
 From the Burghotel you can go directly to the garden of the Dominican monastery.

-Romantic Hotel Markusturm (advertising link) Important: The webinar and Website Master Class are in German language!: Historic hotel in a building from the 13th century, next to the St. Mark's Tower in the medieval old town.
+Romantic Hotel Markusturm (advertising link): Historic hotel in a building from the 13th century, next to the St. Mark's Tower in the medieval old town.
 With traditional restaurant and courtyard terrace.

 11 Weimar: Germany's cultural center